-At the end of the 12-month active time period for the written reminder and the 12 month active time period for the DML, the supervisor initiates a typed memo advising the employee of the inactive status of the step, commends the employee's improved performance, and removes all reference from the 701 File.
-Copies are distributed to all who were previously copied on the written reminder or DML letters with the exception of the 701 file.
+At the end of the 12-month active time period for the written reminder and the 12-month active time period for the DML, the supervisor initiates a typed memo advising theemployee of the inactive status of the step, commends the employee's improved performance and removes all reference from the operating file.
+Copies are distributed to all who were previously copied on the written reminder or DML letters with the exception of the employee personnel file.
 The supervisor also notes the inactive status on the Employee's Performance Record sheet.
-A copy of the original written reminder and letter confirming the DML shall be forwarded to the Regional/Department Human Resources Office.